 Simply complete Pilot's online assessment and our Australian practitioners will create a personalised premature ejaculation treatment plan for you that could include an oral medication as well as non-medical tools and resources.

 All of the consultations with our practitioners are online so you don't have to worry about any face-to-face conversations with your doctor, should that be a cause of concern.

 How is premature ejaculation diagnosed?

-While PE can be easy to self-diagnose, reaching out to Pilot and completing our online assessment means that one of our local doctors will be able to formally diagnose the issue and create a tailor-made treatment plan for your physical issue.
+While PE can be easy to self-diagnose, reaching out to Pilot and completing our online assessment means that one of our local practitioners will be able to formally diagnose the issue and create a tailor-made treatment plan for your physical issue.

 The online consultation includes a number of questions related to your sexual activity and this will help inform our doctors on the best way to tackle the issue.